 1. Have a sense of direction.
 Do you know what you’re working toward as a trader?
 If not, you need to get some clarity and fast.
 If your sole goal is to make money, but you have no focus on how much you want to make or why you want it, your career will be similarly aimless.
 By taking the time to get very clear on what it is that you want from your career as a trader, you’ll give yourself direction.
 This allows you to make a very clear upward trajectory toward what you want.
 When you have this type of focus, you’ll be more motivated in your work, and this can open doors for you.

 2. #squadgoals.
 Do you consider yourself more of a lone wolf?
 Even if that’s your style socially, it isn’t going to create many opportunities for you in business.
 To find success as a trader, one of the best things you can do is surround yourself with a great group of peers.
 My Trading Challenge offers a great initial network of peers, who are similar-minded and probably have similar goals.
-Having a crew like this cannot be overlooked.
+The value of having a crew like this cannot be overlooked.
 Not only does it give you a sense of community and make you feel as if you fit in, but you also feel like you’re in it together.
 You’ll have people to share your ups and downs with, and to help inspire each other.
 And as your careers develop, it can create trading opportunities for you…that’s why this is stock trading chatroom to be in right now.

 3. Network.
 Business opportunities are all about relationships.
 In addition to making friends with your peers, also branch out and try to create a professional network.
-This can be made up of other traders, as well as businesspeople in other sectors.
-You never know when an opportunity might arise as the result of a professional relationship you’ve forged…and I have several millionaire students thanks to the hard work of so many people I’ve met along the way who now help me teach too!
+This can be made up of other traders, as well as business people in other sectors.
+You never know when an opportunity might arise as the result of a professional relationship you’ve forged…and I have several Millionaire Trading Challenge students thanks to the hard work of so many people I’ve met along the way who now help me teach too!